Fun fact: DAF Day falls on the second Thursday of October each year!

 You’ll want to select an established charity organization.
 Most DAF donors choose a community foundation, a faith-based charity, or a national nonprofit.
 Often, they will select an organization that has a pre-existing affiliation with a financial services firm.

 Choosing a community foundation can help if you would like assistance tailoring your giving plans to your own community and region’s needs.
-Choose a national organization is helpful if you’d like broader asset management capabilities and an established pathway for incorporating your DAF into a larger, overall financial plan.
+Choosing a national organization is helpful if you’d like broader asset management capabilities and an established pathway for incorporating your DAF into a larger, overall financial plan.

 Step 2: Make your initial contribution.